giuper/FOSAD22/Code/06-SmartContractsW/README.md

 ```

-2. Run [createApp.py](createApp.py) to create the application.
-    It takes three command line arguments: the filename containing the mnemonic of the creator account,
-        the filename containing the teal program, and the directory of the node.
-    Take note of the application index that will be needed for the following steps.

-    Note that you must use the creator address in the approval program.

-    [Here](./TX/create.stxn) is the signed transaction that creates an application.
-    Use command ```goal clerk inspect create.stxn``` to view its content.

 2. Run [optinApp.py](optinApp.py) to allow addresses to opt in the application.
     It takes three command line arguments: the filename containing the mnemonic of the address